-In posthumous message, Stephen Hawking says science under threat
+In posthumous message, Hawking says science under threat

-LONDON (AP) — Stephen Hawking has spoken from beyond the grave to warn the world that science and education are under threat around the world.
+LONDON (AP) — Stephen Hawking spoke from beyond the grave Monday to warn the world that science and education are under threat around the world.

 Hawking warned that education and science are “in danger now more than ever before.”
-He cited the election of U.S. President Donald Trump and Britain’s vote to leave the European Union as part of “a global revolt against experts, and that includes scientists.”
+He cited the election of U.S. President Donald Trump and Britain’s 2016 vote to leave the European Union as part of “a global revolt against experts and that includes scientists.”

-The physicist urged young people “to look up at the stars and not down at your feet … and wonder about what makes the universe exist.”
+Acknowledging that science had yet to overcome major challenges for the world — including climate change, overpopulation, species extinction, deforestation and the degradation of the oceans — the physicist still urged young people “to look up at the stars and not down at your feet.”

 Most Read Nation & World Stories